 Prioritization of Video

-In order to efficently utilize the available space-to-ground bandwidth, video encoding parameters must be carefully set.
+To efficently utilize the available space-to-ground bandwidth, video encoding parameters must be carefully set.
 For example, some videos may be encoded twice with different relative qualities, or indvidual frames may have different priorities.
 In the first example, the low quality video will can continuously be transmitted with a high priority, while the high quality video is sent with a low priority but a higher time-to-live.
 If the bandwidth is available, the high-quality video may be transmitted.

 In some cases, it may be possible to use image processing as a metric to provide automated priority determination.
 This method allows the cameras and/or encoders to set their own relative priority or flow label based upon image rules.
 For example, an external camera pointed at a spacecraft should not see small “clouds” of particulate, which may indicate a Micro Meteoroid Orbital Debris (MMOD) strike.
 Therefore, a rule stipulating that “one object (the spacecraft) shall be tracked: if that increases by 200% then increase priority” may be processed by the encoder.
-While this method does increase CPU usage by a significant percentage, techniques exist to lower the burden and/or combine it with other processes, such as the motion estimation step of H.264 encoding.
+While this method does increase CPU usage by a significant amount, techniques exist to lower the burden and/or combine it with other processes, such as the motion estimation step of H.264 encoding.

 This logic used for priority determination may be based upon the number of discrete tracked items as well as the size and/or speed of these items.
 Each of these values may be uniquely weighted, where the exact weights must be determined on a per-mission and/or per-camera basis.
 Therefore, any common encoder or processor must support the entry of unique and discrete values.